rollerworks-graveyard/NavigationBundle/README.md

 Use the importing capabilities of the Symfony Config component for importing config files from the bundles.

-The final structure is normalized before registering so no complex building at runtime is done.
+> The final structure is normalized before registering, so no complex building or resolving
+> is done that runtime.

 Each breadcrumb is registered in the Service Container as `rollerworks_navigation.breadcrumbs.[breadcrumb-name]` and is tagged for the KnpMenu loader by the menu-name.